Skarlso/blogsource/content/posts/2023-07-28-digital-and-analog-together.md

 the day about anything and tag them.
 Then, at the end of the day, I cleared them out and put them into the right sections.
 Area or Resource.
 This is my Inbox.

+## At night

+At the end of the day, I would go over my notebook's pages to see if I can still cross out anything or if I'm done for the day.
+Sometimes I'll forget to do this when I'm exhausted.
+But it's fine, because the next day morning, I will do this anyways.

 ## Thinking on paper

 So what am I doing with my notebook?
 Most of the time, I think on paper.
 Thinking on paper helps a lot with Focusing Effort.